Dumbbell Prone T Raise

 1. Keep your arms straight and lift them to the sides to form a T shape.

-2. Contract your upper back as if you are bringing your shoulder blades together.
+2. Contract the upper back by feeling as if you are bringing your shoulder blades together.

 3. Slowly lower your arms back to the starting position.